State Frequency Estimation for Anomaly Detection: SEQUENT

 \textit{\textbf{Learning of a State Machine.}} SEQUENT utilizes FlexFringe~\cite{Verwer2017_Flexfringe} to learn a state machine from NetFlow traces.
 This framework offers, out of the box, various heuristics for learning a state machine.
-Additionally, it enables its users to learn other types of models e.g., Markov Chains.
-Furthermore, FlexFringe automatically creates traces from CSV files provided as input data.
+Additionally, it enables its users to learn other types of models such as Markov Chains.
+FlexFringe also automates the creation of traces from the CSV file provided as input data.
 The user has to specify which features to use to create events, the length of the sliding window, and how the data should be sorted (e.g., by connections) to create the traces.
-We opt for FlexFringe based on these aforementioned features.

-\textit{\textbf{Computing Rolling Anomaly Score.}} Following the intuition described in Subsection~\ref{subsec:intuition_SEQUENT}, we construct a formula for computing a rolling anomaly score for a state $q_i \in Q$ visited by an arbitrary trace $t$: